Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 sistemo volume list # volumes still there

-After that last command, both web-root and appdata are still on disk, ready to be attached to a new VM whenever you need them.
+After that last command, both web-root and appdata are still on disk, ready to be attached to a new machine whenever you need them.

 Other improvements in v0.5.0